Particular/docs.particular.net/samples/step-by-step/sample.md

 In the Subscriber application, add the following code to the program's Main method:

-snippet:SubscriberConfig
+snippet:SubscriberInit

 This is almost identical to the Server configuration, except for the different endpoint name.

-Next we create a message handler for the `OrderPlaced` event.
+Next, create a message handler for the `OrderPlaced` event.
 Note that whether handling a command or an event, the syntax for a message handler remains the same.

 Create a new class in the Subscriber project named `OrderCreatedHandler` using the following code:

 snippet:OrderCreatedHandler

-Here we are only logging the fact that the message was received.
+The handler only logs the fact that the message was received.
 In a real system, a subscriber to `OrderPlaced` could charge a credit card for the order, start to prepare the order for shipment, or even update information in a customer loyalty database to track when the customer is eligible for different purchase-driven incentives.
 The fact that these disparate tasks can be accomplished in completely separate message handlers instead of one monolithic process is one of the many strengths of the Publish/Subscribe messaging pattern.

-Next, we need to let the message publisher know that we are interested in being notified when `OrderPlaced` events are published.
-To do that we need to [configure subscriptions in XML](nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed).
+Next, the message publisher must be notified that the subscriber is interested in being notified when `OrderPlaced` events are published.
+To do that, [subscriptions need to be configured in XML](/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md).

 In the Subscriber application, create an App.config file and add the following XML configuration: